menu

 The first time I saw Rattleclaw Mystic, I was unimpressed.
 The more I’ve seen the other cards in Khans though, the more I’ve gotten on board with this card.
 It’s not that it is overwhelmingly impressive, but rather just a solid card.
 This Golden Hind upgrade has stats that allow the user to attack when necessary and generate mana the rest of the time.

-This card reminds me more of Ignoble Hierarch than traditional mana accelerants like Sylvan Caryatid.
+This card reminds me more of Noble Hierarch than traditional mana accelerants like Sylvan Caryatid.
 Not only does it produce mana, but it functions well in a variety of situations.
 This type of versatility has not been seen in Standard for quite some time.
 The three ways to play this creature give it a diverse skill set that isn’t comparable to any other card.

 First it has a normal mana accelerant role.
 You can just play it as a guy that generates mana.
 Second, if you are willing to be a bit more patient, you can generate an extra two mana.
 Jumping up in mana from four to six mana on turn four is acceleration we haven’t seen since Lotus Cobra was in Standard.
 This may be a slow progression for the game to take so many turns to increase your mana and it may be easily disruptable, but it’s well worth doing in some situations.

-Thirdly and finally, just using Rattleclaw as a Grizzly Bears some of the time is okay too.
+Thirdly and finally, just using Rattleclaw as a Grizzly Bear some of the time is okay too.
 He has power and toughness for a reason and it’s okay to use him to put some pressure on your opponent.
 Final verdict: Solid role player that will definitely see play.

 6. Surrak Dragonclaw